Selections from the “B-C-E Collection”

 The Emperor on the obverse is being crowned by the “Hand of God,” or manus Dei.
 On the reverse, he stands triumphantly holding a labarum and shield over a bound captive.
 The legend proclaims GLORIA ROMANORVM, but the imagery says the captive has been taken — the “barbarians” conquered — in the name of the Christian God.

 Honorius AE4.
 Rome, 409-410 CE.
 GLORIA ROMANORVM.
-Esty Type 54 (Very rare rev., Honorius only).
+Esty Type 54.
+(Rare reverse type.)

 Gratian AE2.
 Kneeling crowned female, probably a personification of “The Republic.”